SCTV Awards

 The SCTV Awards are annual Indonesian awards that are presented by SCTV, which recognize popularity in the television industry, and which correspond to the SCTV Music Awards (for music).
-The annual show was first held on August 24, 2001.
+The annual show was first held on August 24, 2001, SCTV's 11th anniversary.
+Until 2009, SCTV Awards held every August to celebrate SCTV's anniversary.

 Dates and locations

 Voting System

 The show are voted in by SCTV audiences throughout Indonesia and therefore reflect the popular choices of a significant portion of the television viewing public in the country.

 Awards categories

 Awards are presented in several categories, including Famous Lead Role Actress, Famous Lead Role Actor, Famous Supporting Role Actor, Famous Supporting Role Actress, Famous Presenter, Famous Singer, Famous Group Band, Famous Advertisement, and Famous Program.
 The Lifetime Achievement Award is presented to individuals with lifetime dedication to the entertainment industry.

 In 2009, the show introduced the Famous Supporting Role Actor and Famous Supporting Role Actress categories.